top of page

 mutated enzyme is heat-sensitive; it fails to work at normal body temperatures,

 but becomes active in cooler areas of the skin.
 As a result, dark pigment is limited to the coldest areas of the body, that is, the extremities.
 Pointed kittens are born white, since the womb is uniformly warm.
 As the kitten ages, the cooler areas darken while warmer areas remain cream to white in color.
+There would be no pointed Ragdolls without the solid, mink, and/or sepia at the foundation.
 As per UC Davis Veterinary Genetics Laboratory, and Robinson's Genetics for Cat Breeders and Veterinarians, on the topic of feline coat color and the colorpoint restriction:

 • Cats with C/C genotype will be full-colored and will not display colorpoint restriction.
 They cannot transmit colorpoint variants to any of their offspring.